 Cervical cancer is the 10th most common cancer in Singaporean women.
 It can be effectively treated if detected early.

-The best protection against cervical cancer is to go for regular Pap smear once every three years.
-You can also speak to your doctor about HPV (Human Papilloma Virus) vaccination to determine if you are suitable.
+The best protection against cervical cancer is to go for regular cervical cancer screening.
+You can also speak to your doctor about HPV (Human Papillomavirus) vaccination to determine if you are suitable.

 Cervical cancer arises from the cervix, or the neck of the womb .

-Some strains of Human Papilloma Virus (HPV) can infect the cervix, causing the cells to change.
+Human Papillomavirus (HPV) is a common virus and certain strains can infect the cervix, causing the cells to change.

-In about 90% of the infection cases, the virus clears by itself and the cells return to normal.
+In about 90% of the infection cases, the virus clears by itself.

-In some cases, the infection can persist and cause the cells to grow in an abnormal way, developing into cervical cancer.
+In some cases, the infection of some high risk HPV strains can persist and cause the cells to grow in an abnormal way, developing into cervical cancer.

 Women with the following conditions are at a higher risk of developing cervical cancer: